carloshsalvador/musicplayer/README.md

 - [R](https://cran.r-project.org/) is very limited language for web programetion with poor libraries and it would'n be a good option for this project.
 - [PHP](https://www.php.net/) was also discarted due to lack of experience.
 The visual similarity of sintax with javascript was not so much atractive to choose a third programing language in this beginner's project.
 It was also important, as a frist app, to keep simplicity and to concentrate on other parts of web development for more effective learning process and 3 programing languages increase the complexty.

-Some tutorials was also considered to check the frameworks' aprouch with music apps and dynamics website for final decision:
+Some tutorials was also considered to check the backend frameworks' aprouch for music apps and dynamics website before the final decision:
  - Node.js at [Geeks for Geeks](https://www.geeksforgeeks.org/music-player-app-with-next-js-and-api/)
  - Vue.js at [Geeks for Geeks](https://www.geeksforgeeks.org/build-a-music-app-using-vuejs/?ref=oin_asr7)
  - Django at [Geeks for Geeks](https://www.geeksforgeeks.org/music-player-using-django/)